 - Employ at least one (1) paid, full-time equivalent staff attorney who has been licensed to practice for a minimum of three years at the time the application is due.
 However, emerging organizations or legal aid programs based in under-resourced communities (with a special emphasis on those led and/or governed by members of historically marginalized groups) may seek a waiver of this requirement from LTF through the process described in the instructions section of this document.
 Waiver decisions will be granted based on multiple factors, as well as the overall availability of funds, and will be made at the sole discretion of the LTF board of directors.
 For LTF’s purposes, an “emerging organization or legal aid program” is generally defined as a non-profit organization or legal aid program of a non-profit organization created within three years of the application due date and/or with an annual budget of under $300,000 as of the application due date.

-For more information about LTF’s grantmaking and the process for applying for a grant, please read the Annual Grant Cycle Guidelines & Instructions for CY 2022.
+For more information about LTF’s grantmaking and the process for applying for a grant, please read the Grant Guidelines & Instructions for CY 2023 Applications.
 If you have any questions about LTF’s grant guidelines and priorities, please contact Executive Director Mark Marquardt at 312-938-2133 or via email, or Deputy Director for Grants and Policy David Holtermann at 312-938-3076 or via email.

 How to Apply for a Grant

 After reading the grant guidelines and instructions, applicants will need to complete an application through LTF’s online grants portal.
 First-time users will need to establish an account on the portal.
 Once the account is established, users can preview the application.

 Information Sessions and Technical Assistance

 - General Grant Application Information Sessions: LTF will host two Zoom webinars for an orientation to the grant application and process for 2023.
 These sessions will explain key changes for 2023.
 Both current grantees and new applicants are welcome to participate, but participation is optional.